 Why do software development projects frequently fail, and what can be done about it?
 This strand of our research has investigated both traditional and agile software development methods, to see how they work in practice.
 We have published internationally-famous critiques of the UML notation and associated development process, and also of the Agile method known as XP (eXtreme Programming).
 We have collaborated with work psychologists to monitor the behaviour and effectiveness of developer teams in our own software company Genesys Solutions, revealing how the constitution of teams affects how well they work.

-- Prof. Rob Hierons - Software Testing (Head of Group)
+- Prof. Phil McMinn - Suite Health Testing, Flakiness Testing and Search-based Software Engineering (Head of Group)

 - Dr Kirill Bogdanov - Reverse Engineering